 So, what is it that makes an introduction so challenging?
 Well, the answer is simple.
 The introduction is essentially the win or bust element of the resume.
 If your employer finds it compelling enough, you’re in for the interview and probably the job too.
 If not, your resume ends in the recycle bin.
+Read more about 50 dragons slot.
 After all, the introduction sets the tone for the resume and speaks volumes about your aptitude and attitude, both of which are paramount to a potential employer.

 Now that we know why an introduction holds immense significance, let us take a close look at three of the time-tested styles of introduction that have the ability to capture the imagination of an employer.